Cloudify-PS/fortigate-pf-vnf-blueprint/README.md

 # Fortigate simple service blueprint

 The puprose of this blueprint is to demonstrate how with CFY we can instantiate firewall VNF (Fortigate in this case) with baseline configuration and later on how to instantiate serrvice on top of it.
+Portforwarding is a method of exposing resources which are behind firewall.
+If application is running behind firewall and is running let's say web page on http://<internal_ip>:8080 - we can expose it to the public on http://<firewall_public_ip>:55555 - and this is exactly what this blueprint does.
 Plugins used:
 * proxy plugin
 * terminal plugin